 I really love these onions, but roasting onions seems to take a while to get them nice and tender.
 So I recently started pre-cooking them for just a couple of minutes in the microwave to speed up the process.
 The onions get tender much more quickly.
 The glaze gets plenty thick, but I’d imagine you could use a spatula and remove the onions and set them aside, and let the glaze reduce further on high heat for a few minutes.
 Just be careful!
 Burnt sugar and vinegar are terribly bitter!

-When you make these, resist the urge to add more vinegar or omit the water.
+When you make these Pear Infused Balsamic Glazed Onions, resist the urge to add more vinegar or omit the water.
 If you use too much vinegar, they get really sour.
 I find the splash of water, and a combination of balsamic and white vinegar together is perfect!

 As for the onion, I just tried this recipe with a slice of red onion.
 OMG, I highly recommend it!
-Serve up a slice of each, red onion and a sweet white onion or Vidalia.
+Serve up Pear Infused Balsamic Glazed Onions with a slice of each, red onion and a sweet white onion or Vidalia.
 The red doesn’t get quite as sweet, but served next to the Vidalia onion, wow…

 Pear or Raspberry Infused White Balsamic Glazed Roasted Onions

-- 2 Vidalia onions Yellow onions will work, but sweet or even red onions are ideal.
+- 2 Vidalia onions Yellow or red onions will work.

 - 4 tbsp butter Olive oil can be used, however, butter is best!

-- 4 tbsp Alessi Pear Infused White Balsamic Vinegar Alessi Pear infused is best, but regular balsamic, red or cider vinegar is fine also.
+- 4 tbsp Alessi Pear infused white balsamic vinegar Pear infused is great, but regular balsamic, red, or cider vinegar is fine.
 White balsamic looks best, in my opinion.
-If you can't find pear infused, try their Raspberry Blush White Balsamic.
+If you can't find pear-infused, try Raspberry Blush White Balsamic.

 - 2 tbsp water